I always thought I’d be poor, but I’m not exactly sure why.

 I still struggle to reconcile my privileged life with those living in extreme poverty.
 These experiences will always be like a stone in my shoe – slightly uncomfortable, always keeping me on my toes, and reminding me how fortunate I am.

-But it doesn’t mean I need to avoid money or ascribe to the scarcity mindset anymore.
+But it doesn’t mean I need to avoid money anymore.

 A big part of my new understanding of money comes across in our journey to financial independence.